 - Community members, friends and neighbors

 Information & Education – Information is provided about the nature and progression of HD and care strategies.

 Short-term Counseling – Counseling is available to address emotional and practical adjustments to the changes one may experience while living with HD.

 Resource Counseling and Referral – Information is provided about community resources available to help meet specific individual needs.

 Individual Advocacy – Support is available to work with service providers and individuals to help ensure access to the necessary services.

-Mutual Support – Provide opportunities for individuals with HD and family members to connect with others i.e. support groups and therapeutic retreats.
+Mutual Support – Provide opportunities for individuals with HD and family members to connect with others i.e. support groups.